erikrfunk/whole_genome_bioinformatics/rosyfinch_notes.md

 # 10. Assess introgression/ILS with dstats

-Determine individuals to use that satisfy the (((1,2),3),O) topology \
-Filter vcf file to include only 1 individual for each taxon using vcftools
+The following sets up files for a D statistic that averages allele frequencies across populations of individuals \
+First, filter the vcf for only biallelic snps

-	vcftools --vcf INPUT.vcf --out OUT-PREFIX --indv --indv --indv --indv --recode
+	vcftools --vcf INPUT.vcf --out OUT-PREFIX --min-alleles 2 --max-alleles 2 --recode

-convert this to a fasta file using vcf2phylip.py with the fasta flag - see phylogenetics above \
+Convert this to a simplified "Genotype" vcf file using Simon Martin's parseVCF.py code
-Input this fasta into dfoil's fasta2dfoil file converter

-	python fasta2dfil.py INPUT.fasta --out OUTPUT.fasta --names TAXA1,TAXA2,TAXA3,OUTGROUP

-Finally, calculate the statistic using dfoil.py with the mode set to dstat

-	python dfoil.py INPUT.fasta --out OUTPUT --mode dstat
+	python ~/genomics_general/VCF_processing/parseVCF.py -i input.vcf.gz --many more optional arguments | gzip > output.geno.gz

+From this geno file, calculate frequencies.
+Again see Simon Martin's github for details on the arguments and file formats

+	python ~/genomics_general/freq.py -g input.gz -p -p -p --popsFile --target derived -o output

+Finally, take this frequency output and run the abba_baba.R script

+Or, can use an individual input and use the Dfoil approach from John Pease

+forth coming bash script for this

+Can also use the ABBABABAwindows.py script to calculate D, and Fd across windows.\
+Its recommended that you keep window size large enough to include about 100 snps.
+See the 'sites used' column to ensure this.